alan-b-lima/alan-b-lima/README-en.md

 ## Languages, Tools and Systems

-This are some of the Programming Languages, Tools and Operating Systems I have solid experience with.
+These are some of the Programming Languages, Tools and Operating Systems I have solid experience with.

 <p align="center">
     <img alt="Stats" src="https://github-readme-stats.vercel.app/api/top-langs/?username=alan-b-lima&layout=compact&theme=dark">